padinadrian/cipher/README.md

 sudo make install
 ```

-This will place both the cipher program and the unit tests in the bin folder at
+This will place both the `cipher` program and the unit tests in the bin folder at
 `bin/cipher` and `bin/cipher_tests` respectively.
 By running the `make install`
-command you can also install cipher to your applcation path so that it can be
+command you can also install `cipher` to your application path so that it can be
-used from the commandline from anywhere.
+used from the command line from anywhere.

 ## Running unit tests
-The unit tests for cipher use gtest, which needs to be installed separately (see
+The unit tests for `cipher` use gtest, which needs to be installed separately (see
 Dependencies above).

 You can run the tests directly from the build folder: